A BRANCHING NARRATIVE GAMEUN JUEGO NARRATIVO RAMIFICADO

 You are an independent pilot.
 A mysterious girl in danger arrives with a job offer that doesn't smell right.
 Your choice starts a chain of events that fractures reality into parallel branches.

-CONTRABAND is a browser-based narrative space game where every decision you make is recorded on the Rift branches.
+CONTRABAND is a narrative space game where every decision you make is recorded on the Rift branches.
 You can revisit any past decision to branch history from that point — the old version still exists, you just live in a new one now.

 Think Loki, Galaxy on Fire 2, and Disco Elysium had a child.
 With real combat, a trading economy, crew management, and 300+ branching narrative beats that react to hundreds of tracked story flags.